-We don’t publish individual times, except for one reason (with permission): to give our sought-after Lanterne Rouge award.
+We are excited to give out our sought-after Lanterne Rouge award.

 The inaugural Lanterne Rouge goes to Amy, Margaret and Ron for each having walked a full marathon, in 9h55, and smiling all along the way!
 They are our heroes.